 When your pain persists despite medical care, you have an injury that’s slow to heal, or you want to avoid surgery, it’s time to consider regenerative medicine.
 The experienced doctors at Optimal Pain & Regenerative Medicine specialize in advanced regenerative therapies, such as stem cell and platelet-rich plasma (PRP) injections, that accelerate healing and rebuild new tissues to restore optimal health.
-To schedule an appointment, use the online booking feature, or call the Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas, practice location.
+To schedule an appointment, use the online booking feature, or call the Arlington, Cleburne, or Fort Worth, Texas, practice location.

 Regenerative medicine is an advanced field that specializes in using your body’s healing ability, extracting the very cells responsible for regenerating tissues and healing injuries — adult stem cells and platelets — then injecting concentrated cells into your body at the site of damaged tissues.